soxueren/atsd/integration/pentaho/README.md

 ![](resources/add_query.png)

-- Enter a SQL query in the Query editor, for example `SELECT datetime, entity, value FROM jvm_memory_used LIMIT 10`
+- Enter an SQL query in the Query editor, for example `SELECT datetime, entity, value FROM jvm_memory_used LIMIT 10`
 - Click on the 'Preview' button to review the resultset.

 ![](resources/preview.png)

-- It's possible to build a Query using `SQL Query Designer`
+- It is possible to build a Query using the `SQL Query Designer`

 - Click 'OK'.
 The list of queries will be added to the 'Data' pane.
 - Right-click on the query and choose 'Select Query'.
 The tree view will now display query results and fields.